 Do you have to make your own super contributions?

 Most gig workers are paid per job, and not as part of a company’s payroll.
 Meaning, in the eyes of the Australian Tax Office (ATO), you’re considered self-employed or a sole trader.
 As such, you generally don’t have to make super guarantee payments to yourself2.
-So any super you pay will be up to you, rather than a legal requirement.
+Any super you pay will be your choice, rather than a legal requirement.

 If super’s not a legal obligation, you might wonder why some gig-workers, contractors and freelancers pay it to themselves.